AInora

 What stands out for therapy:

-- Multilingual by design.
-Handles calls in English, Lithuanian, Spanish, Russian, and other languages.
-Useful for practices serving immigrant or multilingual populations.
+• Multilingual by design.
+Handles calls in English, Ukrainian, Russian, Spanish, Lithuanian, and other languages, and switches mid-call.
+Useful for practices serving immigrant and refugee populations.

-- Calendar and EHR sync.
-Integrates with SimplePractice, TherapyNotes, Jane, Google Calendar, and Outlook via API or CRM layer.
+• Calendar and EHR sync.
+Integrates with big-name systems such as SimplePractice, TherapyNotes, Jane, Google Calendar, Outlook, HubSpot, and Salesforce via API or CRM layer.

 Pros: Multilingual, strong crisis handoff logic, available outside the US, configurable retention.
 Cons: Not a full EHR; requires pairing with SimplePractice, TherapyNotes, Jane, or similar for clinical documentation.